hackclub/hackclub/workshops/sprite_creator/README.md

     x = originalX
   turtle.update()
 ```
-The for loop will go through each line within our sprite, and then each pixel within each line.
-The pixel will be drawn, and then the x and y variables are updated to reflect the position the next pixel is at.
+In between the `turtle.tracer()` and `turtle.update()` lines, add two for loops, one nested inside the other.
+This will loop through each line within our sprite, and then each pixel within that line.
+The pixel will be drawn, and then the x and y variables update to refelct the position of the next pixel.

-# Changing the Current Sprite
+## Changing the Current Sprite

-We are going to add functionality to allow you to cycle between your sprites.
+Next, let's write some code that allows you to cycle between your sprites.

 <img src="https://media0.giphy.com/avatars/nickyrojo/AJxzsBVCtrjo.gif" width="380" alt="Pixel Art Dog Gif">

-## Left
+### Left

 I hope you know directions!

 ```py
 def left():
   global place
   place -= 1
 ```

-Add this function at the bottom of our program.
-Access the place value that we created in our initial statements by making it global and decrement it because we are cycling left.
+Add this function at the bottom of the program.
+Access the `place` value that we created in our initial statements by making it global.
+Then, decrement it, because we are cycling left.

 ```py
 def left():